Battery Packs For Dash Cams 2022 / 2023

 Time to charge: 40 minutes hard-wired, 80 minutes connected to cigarette lighter socket

-The B-124X is the most reliable of current battery packs.
+The B-124X is the a very reliable battery pack.
 It gives you up to 20 hours of parking mode run-time for a dual channel dash cam (according to the manufacturer).

-This is the only dash cam battery pack so far that comes with an overheat protection.
+This battery pack comes with an overheat protection.
 If the temperature exceeds 80°C (176°F), the battery will shut down.

 Pros: